Substrate Particles and Properties

 Effective quantum m_\text{eff} \approx 1.70 MeV/c^2 r_\text{eff} \approx 150 fm Particle physics, spin, angular momentum

-Coherence soliton \xi \approx 100\;\mum Modon/photon structure, lattice cell
+Perturbation envelope \xi \approx 100\;\mum Modon/photon structure, lattice cell

 The dc1 sea is the medium — delocalized, quantum-degenerate, filling all of space.
 The effective quantum is the vortex excitation: roughly 10^9 dc1 particles collectively carrying \hbar of angular momentum, orbiting at 0.776\,c in a 150 fm vortex core.
-The coherence soliton is the propagating structure — the scale at which modons (photons) form and the vortex lattice organizes.
-These are related like water molecules → ocean eddies → tsunami waves: three tiers of a single fluid, roughly equally spaced on a log scale (\times 10^5 per step).
+The perturbation envelope is the propagating structure — a much larger containment scale through which modons (photons) form and the vortex lattice organizes.
+These are related like water molecules → ocean eddies → tsunami waves: three tiers of a single fluid, \times 10^5 from the dc1 sea to the effective quantum, and \times 10^9 from the effective quantum to it’s envelope.

-Outer Scale: The Coherence Length
+Outer Scale: The Perturbation Envelope

 \xi = \left(\frac{\hbar}{\rho_{DM} \cdot c}\right)^{1/4} \approx 110\;\mu\text{m}

-This is the close-packing route: each coherence soliton occupies roughly one cell of the vortex lattice, so n_1 \xi^3 \approx 1.
+This is the close-packing route so n_1 \xi^3 \approx 1.
 A second, independent route through the particle physics sector — using the SC2 lattice metric condition, modon matching, and the electroweak parameters — gives \xi = 96.9\;\mum.
 The two determinations agree to 13%, and their ratio is the bridge equation: a zero-parameter relation connecting electroweak physics (\sin^2\theta_W, m_e) to cosmology (\rho_{DM}).
 The packing fraction f = n_1 \xi^3 = 4\pi/(K\sqrt{2}) = 0.5666 is derived, not fitted (see Bridge Equation for the full derivation).

 With \xi in hand, the dc1 mass and number density follow immediately: